Since your privacy is important to us, please read the information below.

-For what purpose and on what grounds do we process your personal data?
+For what purpose and on what grounds do we process your data?

-- Commercial communication – users, contractors, and their associates
+- Business contacts – users, business partners and their associates

 - Contact forms

-- From whom do we collect your personal data
+- From whom we collect your personal data

-- To whom do we disclose your data?
+- Whom do we share your data with?

 - Transfer of data outside the European Economic Area

-- Withdrawing your consent for processing and objecting to processing
+- Withdrawal of consent and objection to processing

 - Voluntary data provision